utexas-public-history/tower/the-victims.md

 ## Edna Elizabeth Townsley

 Edna Elizabeth Townsley was the receptionist on duty at the observation deck of the UT Tower when Charles Whitman came to campus on August 1, 1966.
 She normally would have had the day off but was covering for a friend on vacation.
-When Whitman ascended the tower, Townsley (age 51) was minutes away from being relieved for her lunch break.
+When Whitman ascended the tower, Townsley was minutes away from being relieved for her lunch break.
 Townsley was known for her scrappiness—she was 5’4”— and “loud, unique laugh.”
 She worked at the University of Texas since 1954 and at the Tower since 1958.
 Townsley was survived by her sons, Danny and Terry Townsley, and her three sister and two brothers.
 She was a member of the Lutheran Church.

 ## Harry Walchuk

 Harry Walchuk was born on February 3, 1928 in Minnesota, where he lived most of his life.
 He met Marilyn Mason there and married her in 1951.
 Together they had six children: John, Peter, Christopher, Jennifer, Thomas and Paul.
 Walchuk had received a bachelor’s degree from UT Austin in 1954.
 In 1966 he returned to UT to complete a PhD.

-On August 1the 38-year old doctoral student had been doing research at the UT Library and preparing for his usual 7:00 pm class.
+On August 1 the 38-year old doctoral student had been doing research at the UT Library and preparing for his usual 7:00 pm class.
 Around 12:00, he left the library to get something to eat and headed out along Guadalupe.
 Walchuk stopped at the magazine store along the way.He walked out on to the sidewalk unaware that he was facing straight at the tower and in plain sight of Whitman.
 As he started to walk a bit south of where the barber shop was located on Guadalupe, the 28-year-old navy veteran was fatally shot in the chest.
 He instantly collapsed onto the sidewalk.

 Walchuk is buried in Fort Snelling National Cemetery in Hennepin County, Minnnesota.